 Teamwork, effort, competition (often with self) and an appreciation for the natural environment are features of the sport.
 More importantly, individuals, even first timers, learn more about map interpretation and reading the landscape and about trusting the use of their compass to reach a destination.
 This, as a positive consequence, makes for safer recreationalists and more confident recreationalists in an often rarely used “hard” skill of outdoor practice.

-Rules and Guidelines: Sorry, there are a few …
+Things to know: Sorry, there are a few …

 - This is a rain or shine event.